rushikeshchoche/coffee-store-ts/README.md

 # Frontend Developer Assessment

+This is Coffee Store webapp built using React for Frontend Developer Assessment.

 ## Description

-This is Coffee Store webapp built using React.
 The app keeps track of coffee ordered; what the balance is for each user; what users have paid for already; and what is still owed.

 ## Project Structure